 All Social Science Education students, including Transfer Students, are required to obtain advisement from the Social Science Education Program Coordinator or the Social Sciences Department Chair.
 Coursework transferred from an in-state institution MUST be equivalent to required coursework for the degree program courses.
-Coursework transferred from an outof-state institution will be analyzed on a case by case basis for equivalencies.
+Coursework transferred from an out-of-state institution will be analyzed on a case by case basis for equivalencies.

-NOTE 3: Undergraduate Program Plan of Study on File Social Science Education students are required to have an Undergraduate Program Plan of Study on file with the Program Coordinator before applying for admission to the Teacher Education Program.
+NOTE 3: Undergraduate Program Plan of Study on File

+Social Science Education students are required to have an Undergraduate Program Plan of Study on file with the Program Coordinator before applying for admission to the Teacher Education Program.
 No exceptions will be granted.

 SOCIAL WORK

-South a stat

 B.S.W.
-Degree Degree Major Minor
+Degree Major Minor

 SOCW 2113 Soc Work: A Helping Prof3 3

 SOCW 2121 Service Learning in Soc Work.1 1

 SOCW 3143 Soc Welfare Policies/Services .3 3

 SOCW 3214 Human Bhvr/Soc Environ4 4

 SOCW 3293 Soc Work Practice w/ Indiv3

 SOCW 3543 Diversity & Social Justice3

-SOCW 4023 Soc Work Prac Groups/Fam3

-SOCW 4113 Soc Work Prac Organizations/

-Communities3

-SOCW 4143 Social Research & Evaluation3

-SOCW 4205 Field Experience I5

-SOCW 4215 Field Experience II5

-Advanced Social Work or

-Sociology Electives 9 9

-Minimum total45 20